QSAR in Early Drug Development with Smag AI

 Predictive toxicology—the use of computational approaches to forecast adverse effects in drug candidates—is now critical in modern pharmaceutical research.
 Since toxicity causes approximately 30% of late-stage drug failures, early safety detection is essential.
 AI in drug development accelerates this process, offering rapid, accurate, and cost-effective toxicity screening.

-What Is Predictive Toxicology?
+What is Predictive Toxicology?

 Predictive toxicology merges computational algorithms with chemical and biological data to anticipate safety risks.
 Earlier methods, such as QSAR (Quantitative Structure–Activity Relationship), depended on crafted molecular descriptors and statistical models.
 Today, advanced AI—including deep learning and graph neural networks—enables direct molecular structure interpretation.
 As noted on SMAG AI’s site, their graph-based approach enhances prediction accuracy and supports multi-endpoint safety evaluation.

-How AI Is Revolutionising Predictive Toxicology
+How AI is Revolutionising Predictive Toxicology

-SMAG AI’s Toxicity Prediction tool can assess hepatotoxicity, nephrotoxicity, cardiotoxicity, mutagenicity, and carcinogenicity simultaneously, reducing the need for individual tests.
+1. Multi-Endpoint Screening: SMAG AI’s Toxicity Prediction tool can assess hepatotoxicity, nephrotoxicity, cardiotoxicity, mutagenicity, and carcinogenicity simultaneously, reducing the need for individual tests.

-SMAG’s models process molecules as graphs, capturing structural subtleties far beyond traditional QSAR, resulting in robust ROC-AUC performance.
+2. Graph Transformer & GNN Models: SMAG’s models process molecules as graphs, capturing structural subtleties far beyond traditional QSAR, resulting in robust ROC-AUC performance.

-Their models are evaluated using proprietary data and public benchmarks, demonstrating strong balances between sensitivity and specificity.
+3. Rigorous Validation Practices: Their models are evaluated using proprietary data and public benchmarks, demonstrating strong balances between sensitivity and specificity.

-SMAG AI offers an integrated suite: Data Generation, QSAR Modelling, Toxicity Prediction, Retrosynthesis, and Drug Repurposing—supporting early-stage safety insights.
+4. End-to-End Discovery Pipeline: SMAG AI offers an integrated suite: Data Generation, QSAR Modelling, Toxicity Prediction, Retrosynthesis, and Drug Repurposing—supporting early-stage safety insights.

-In June 2025, SMAG introduced enzyme-substrate prediction for CYP3A4, CYP2D6, CYP2C9, and CYP1A2 with 83–92% accuracy, exceeding typical industry benchmarks.
+5. New CYP450 Metabolism Models: In June 2025, SMAG introduced enzyme-substrate prediction for CYP3A4, CYP2D6, CYP2C9, and CYP1A2 with 83–92% accuracy, exceeding typical industry benchmarks.

 Why Predictive Toxicology Matters